 Many LinkedIn users don’t know this, but your comments on other people’s posts show up in the news feeds of your first degree connections.

 For example, when I comment on my friend Dale’s status, Dale’s post appears in the feeds of some of my first degree connections with “James Carbary commented on this” above the post.
 My comment appears directly under Dale’s post (regardless of how many other comments there are).

 So essentially, when you leave a comment on someone’s update, it’s like writing a mini post.
 The more mini posts (aka comments) you write, the more visibility you’ll get on LinkedIn.
 And as social selling expert Koka Sexton often says, “Visibility leads to opportunity.”

 LinkedIn is no longer just a place to keep your digital resume.
 It’s a thriving content platform that allows you to get massive visibility with your ideal clients at no cost (at least for now).
-Social media changes fast, and there’s no telling how much longer you’ll be able to get this kind of free reach on LinkedIn.
+All Kennected reviews show that social media changes fast, and there’s no telling how much longer you’ll be able to get this kind of free reach on LinkedIn.
 We’ve seen organic reach dry up on YouTube, Facebook, and now Instagram.
 The platforms have all the control, and the only thing we can do is capitalize on the free exposure while we can — because eventually we’ll be paying for the reach that we used to get for free.